Vishal-Vanjara/Vishal-Vanjara/README.md

 # 💫 About Me:
 I’m a B.Tech Information Technology student and a Flutter Developer with a strong interest in building clean, scalable, and user-friendly mobile applications.
 I enjoy turning ideas into real-world apps using modern technologies.

+📱 Projects:

+Book-Bazaar App – An online book buying & selling application with real-time data handling Vibex App – A chat application built using Flutter and GetX for efficient state management

+🎓 Currently in the last semester of my degree and actively open to internship opportunities, where I can learn, contribute, and grow as a developer.

+💡 I’m always excited to explore new technologies, improve my problem-solving skills, and collaborate on meaningful projects.

 ## 🌐 Socials:
 [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:work.vishal07@gmail.com)